p3r7/blog/_posts/2021-05-10-norns-community.md

 The idea was to use _awesome-monome-norns_ as a baseline for the structure but to make it more _script_ author-centered, notably allowing them to have space to document each of their creations.

-At first I got consulted by Dan on my views on how to structure information and that I could, if I wanted, be involved in the project in the future.
+At that time I got consulted by Dan on my views on how to structure information and that I could, if I wanted, be involved in the project in the future.

 I shared with him some views I had gathered from my experience in the industry[^5] but didn't really gave a clear feedback about being more involved.